 - Implementing measurements for every goal to measure success (the result) as well as the progress of attaining the result.

 - Preparing the team members with the tools and know-how required to execute effectively.

 - Enabling decision making closest to the level of action.

 In essence, these steps will encourage a dynamic problem-solving culture.
 Such organizations are taking care of issues in real time as they unfold, rendering them as highly responsive.

 Here is the conceptual scenario: Crises situations, major disruptions, and volatile changes do not drive an abrupt departure from what anti-fragile organizations do continuously – solve problems.
 Rather than being controlled through rigid command structures, team members at all levels of the hierarchy are trained, mentored, and coached every day to be quick problem-solvers.
 A disruption or crisis that might be crippling for traditional organizations is a challenge, anti-fragile organizations already know how to handle effectively and efficiently.

 What are the similarities to leading a distributed workforce?

 The root is in the fact that activity driven leadership is not useful in a remote work setup.
-A result/goal focused approach is a pre-requisite for success which triggers the four features indicated above.
+A result/goal focused approach is a per-requisite for success which triggers the four features indicated above.
 In addition, leaders will have to adapt (and learn) a different approach to interacting and communicating with their respective teams to support, engage, and motivate every team member.

 Lead well, stay safe, and help your team to succeed!
 If you would like to explore additional ideas about effective leadership or business strategy let’s talk!